Yanni8/jwt-middleware/README.md

 `{{.Scheme}}` | https or http.
 `{{.Host}}` | Host name only, without scheme, including port if any.
 `{{.Path}}` | Path and any query string parameters.
-`{{URLQueryEscape}}` | Function: escape a variable suitable for use in a URL query (uses `url.QueryEscape`), such as `{{.URL}}` for use as a `return_to` paramater in an HTTP redirect.
+`{{URLQueryEscape}}` | Function: escape a variable suitable for use in a URL query (uses `url.QueryEscape`), such as `{{.URL}}` for use as a `return_to` parameter in an HTTP redirect.
 `{{HTMLEscape}}` | Function: escape a variable using HTML escapes (uses `html.EscapeString`).

 These variables are useful with dynamic claim requirements, particularly in multitenancy scenarios.
 However, if interpolating `Host` as a requirement, care must be taken to ensure that the service can only be reached through that hostname and not directly by some public IP.
 I.e. routing should be well-controlled, such as behind an API gateway, proxy or other ingress selecting on `Host`, or where all traefik rules are guaranteed to match using `Host`.
 Otherwise, it would be easy to spoof a different `Host` by fabricating a DNS record for that IP externally; a static requirement should be used instead in such an architecture.

 Additionally, all environment variables are accessible with template interpolation, which makes programmatically setting a static value in the traefik dynamic config file easier.
-Note that the per-request variables will overwrite traefiks view of an environment variable with the same name, so any shadowed environment variables need to be renamed appropriately.`
+Note that the per-request variables will overwrite traefik's view of an environment variable with the same name, so any shadowed environment variables need to be renamed appropriately.

 ### Claim Matching